 To be honest, I didn’t notice any difference at all for at least two weeks.
 I would be lying if I said I wasn’t starting to question the whole endeavor, but I had promised to take them for 30 days, so I carried on regardless of my impulse that this was a waste of time.

 It is difficult to explain, because I’m not sure I would have even noticed the difference if I hadn’t been writing it down for you – the best way I can describe it is marginal gains.
 I was working for longer without having to stop to look something up, or think of the right word.
-That sort of thing can just completely sidetrack you, and halt any momentum that you build up.
-The difference I felt was pretty minor, but it had a big effect.

 I have continued to take Prevagen for the full 30 days, and may go beyond that.
-I think the impact has plateaued, but it has been significant enough for me to not want to go back.
-I am trying to work on a few projects to help me prepare for retirement, and I feel much more capable of doing that since I started taking Prevagen.”
+I think the impact has plateaued, but it has been significant enough for me to want to continue this level of cognitive productivity I got from Prevagen.

 Does Prevagen Work?

-So, the somewhat unsatisfactory answer to that question is: maybe.
+The somewhat unsatisfactory answer to that question is: maybe.

 However, in our trial, Prevagen did have an impact.
 It wasn’t a clinical test, but anecdotally, we have a somewhat positive review here.
 Of course, one of the benefits of Prevagen is supposed to be long-term brain health, and we aren’t going to find that out in a 30-day trial.